 The Geology of Pikes Peak

-Though the rocks and stones on Pikes Peak may be well over 2.3 billion years old, the formation of the modern Rocky Mountains started relatively recently—a mere 300 million years ago.
+Though the rocks and stones on Pikes Peak may be over a billion years old, the formation of the modern Rocky Mountains started relatively recently—a mere 300 million years ago.
 However, the formation of Pikes Peak actually predates the formation of Rocky Mountains.

 About one billion years ago, an immense dome of hot molten rock called magma pushed up from the earth’s core to form what geologists call a batholith.
 This formation never made it to the surface, but rather remained hidden in the earth’s crust for millions of years.
 The formation of the Rocky Mountains, and the subsequent appearance of Pikes Peak followed in three relatively recent stages.